hostbuster/mam/README.md

 #### Loop diagnostics and trigger printing (realtime)

 - `--verbose`: prints "Loop N" exactly at transport loop boundaries in the audio callback, before any triggers in that block.
-- `--print-triggers`: prints sample-accurate trigger lines with absolute time, 1-based bar/step, node id, and command info.
+- `--print-triggers`: prints sample-accurate set/ramp/trigger lines with absolute time, 1-based bar/step, node id, and command info.
+- `--dump-events`: offline/prepare-time dump of the command list with time/bar/step for debugging authoring issues.
 - When `--print-triggers` is active, main-thread loop prints are suppressed to avoid duplicates; boundary printing remains precise in the callback.
 - Bar/step indices are derived from `framesNow % loopLen` and `framesPerBar` for exact musical alignment.